wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/testing_new_sip_phone.md

     ```

 9.  _What are the configuration files the phone needs (filename and content) and what do we need to
-    put in it for the phone to minimally be able to make and receive calls on Wazo ?_
+    put in it for the phone to minimally be able to make and receive calls on Wazo?_

     Now that you are able to tell your phone where to look for its configuration files, you need to
     write these files with the right content in it.
 Again, at this step, you'll need to look through